PhuocLoc-Tran/RRT-joint-model-simulation/README.md

-# 📘 Conditional distributional framework for joint modeling of sensitive attribute and an observed Variable under randomized response designs
+# 📘 Conditional distributional framework for joint modeling of a sensitive attribute and an observed Variable under randomized response designs

 This repository contains the simulation and empirical analysis scripts accompanying the paper:

-**“Conditional distributional framework for joint modeling of sensitive attribute and an observed Variable under randomized response designs”**
+**“Conditional distributional framework for joint modeling of a sensitive attribute and an observed Variable under randomized response designs”**
 Shen-Ming Lee, Phuoc Loc Tran, Truong-Nhat Le, and Chin-Shang Li (JRSSC revision)